 Up to 65% of patients with HAE may have been misdiagnosed with another condition prior to receiving their HAE diagnosis.*

-If you think there's a chance you could have HAE, use our Symptom Profiler to help start the conversation with your doctor.
+If you think there's a chance you could have HAE, use this Doctor Discussion Guide to help start a conversation with your doctor.

 Is HAE manageable?